 Hello everyone.
 Today’s topic is “High school students should have part-time jobs”.
-We define that the frequency of the part-time jobs can be decided by each high school student.
-For example, some students choose to have part-time jobs three times in a week at convenience stores.
-Another student chooses to have part-time jobs during summer vacation at a restaurant.
-Like this, each student should decide when and how often they have a part-time job.
-We believe that the experience of the part-time job itself is the key to feel the real society and it can widen their choices and increase motivation for their future work.
+We define the frequency of a part-time job as one that can be decided by each high school student.
+For example, some students may choose to have part-time job three times a week at a convenience store.
+Other students may choose to have a part-time job during summer vacation at a restaurant.
+Each student should decide when and how often they have a part-time job in this manner.
+We believe that the experience of the part-time job itself is the key to feeling like a component of real society and that it can increase motivation for and widen their choices with future work.
 We have two points.
-The first point is “Social experience”.
-The second point is “Earning money”.
-I will explain the first point “Social experience”.
-We believe that a part-time job is a good opportunity to have social experience.
-It means that they can feel “real society”.
-When they start part-time jobs, they prepare their CV and submit it.
-They make their bank accounts.
-These things are first step to join in the business world and they start to feel responsibility to work.
-At the part-time job, for example, imagine the case of working at a convenience store, a student will have an experience to be a casher and take a responsibility of to receive money.
-You may think these process is just an easy task and have less meaning but at that process he can learn how people pay the money; cash, Suica, PayPay, credit cards and so on.
-He can feel real transaction and sometimes he can understand how the new technology is introduced in the real society.
-These experiences are the important study that is difficult to have at a school and these experiences will be one of the idea to choose what he wants to do in society.
-In addition to that, he can have communication with bosses or customers at the part-time jobs.
-This is very important because communication is essential to live in society.
-Through a part-time job, he learns how to talk to seniors with respect or how to answer to a claim from a customer.
-We can’t have these real experiences in our school life.
-In a school, we can communicate with almost only the same age students.
-Even though some schools set the experience of a volunteer activity or a work experience program, but the words, behavior and judgement are totally different in the case of a part-time job.
-It is because the responsibility is huge with salary.
-In conclusion, the experience of the part-time job itself is the key to feel the real society and it is the great social experiences for the future work.
+The first point is “social experience” and the second point is “earning money”.
+I will explain the first point “social experience”.
+We believe that a part-time job is a good opportunity to gain social experience.
+It means that students can experience “real society”.
+When they start part-time jobs, they earn experience for their CVs for their future.
+They earn money for their bank accounts.
+These things are first steps to join the business world and students can begin to feel responsible for work.
+For example, imagine the case of working at a convenience store where a student has the experience of being a cashier and takes responsibility for receiving money.
+You may think this process is merely an easy task and has little meaning but that process teaches students how people pay and transact: cash, Suica, PayPay, credit cards and so on.
+He or she can feel the real value of the transaction and sometimes he or she can understand how new technology is introduced in the marketplace.
+These experiences are important lessons that are difficult to have at a school and they will form the basis of understanding that allows the student to decide what they wish to do in society.
+In addition, he or she will have communication with bosses or customers at the part-time job.
+This is very important because communication is essential to have a successful career and live in society.
+With a part-time job, he or she learns how to talk to seniors with respect or how to answer questions by a customer.
+We can’t have these real-life experiences in school life.
+There, we almost exclusively communicate with students of the same age.
+Some schools may set requirements for a volunteer activity or a work experience program, but the words, behavior, and judgement of a student while completing this requirement are completely different than in the scenario of a part-time job.
+This is because the responsibility of the student is larger and more personal with compensation.
+In conclusion, the experience of a part-time job is the key to understanding the real world and it is worthwhile and necessary social experience for a future career.
 Therefore, high school students should have part-time jobs.
 Thank you.